d3christ/spanwiki/wiki/manual/making_rois.md

 Below you'll find the 2009 spanlab wiki entry for mask creation.

-If you're only interested in drawing a sphere at particular coordinate in TLRC space, see Nick's relevant python script [here](...)
+If you're only interested in drawing a sphere at particular coordinate in TLRC space, see Nick's relevant python script in `spantoolbox/masks/make_masks.py`

 # Group VOI Masks creation (2009)